Attachment Factor™ - Cell Systems

 Attachment Factor™ promotes cell attachment to tissue culture surfaces

 Attachment Factor™ (4Z0-210) is an extracellular matrix (ECM) product that promotes cell attachment to tissue culture surfaces and encourages correct polarity and cytoskeletal organization.
-Attachment Factor™ also contributes to correct in vitro growth factor and biological response modifier presentation.
 Use of Attachment Factor™ is critically important when cultures are to be initiated, grown, passaged, or used within the Cell Systems Media family.
-CSC media and reagents are Sterile, made with WFI and all components are cGMP and ISO Compliant.
+Cell Systems media and reagents are Sterile, made with WFI and all components are cGMP and ISO Compliant.

-The biologically active elements of Attachment Factor™ are derived by a chromatographic process from heat-inactivated charcoal-stripped fetal bovine serum, and delivered at 1X in a PBS based HEPES-buffered collagen vehicle.
+The biologically active elements of Attachment Factor™ are derived by a chromatographic process from heat-inactivated charcoal-stripped fetal bovine serum, and delivered at 1X in a PBS-based HEPES-buffered gelatin vehicle.
 Cell Systems exclusively uses and strongly recommends the use of serum products 100% traceable to cattle processed in the US at USDA inspected facilities.

 Handling and Storage

-Store Attachment Factor™ <20°C. Once product is opened, shelf life is 30 days at refrigerated temperatures (4 - 8°C).
+Store Attachment Factor™ at <-20°C. Once product is opened, shelf life is 30 days at refrigerated temperatures (4 - 8°C).
 Warm to 37°C in water bath before each use.
 Refrigerate immediately after use.